 5. Repurposing video content into static visual content

-There’re tons of ways you can repurpose your video into static visual content.
-Here are some examples:
+There’re ton of ways you can repurpose your video into static visual content.
+Here are some of examples:

 - Infographics that visualize the key takeaways or statistics you mention in your video